-Dominican University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools as a baccalaureate and master's degreegranting institution.
+Dominican University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools as a baccalaureate and master's degree-granting institution.

 The Master of Library and Information Science program is accredited by the American Library Association.
 The accounting, business administration, and undergraduate international business programs in the Brennan School of Business are accredited by the Association of Collegiate Business Schools and Programs.
 The Graduate School of Social Work is accredited by the Commission on Accreditation of the Council on Social Work Education.
+The School of Education is accredited by the National Council for Accreditation of Teacher Education.
 In addition, the university's education programs are approved by the Illinois State Board of Education.
 The university is approved by the Illinois Department of Registration and Education and the State Approving Agency for Veterans Affairs.
 The program in nutrition and dietetics has development accreditation from the Commission on Accreditation for Dietetics Education.